 Our classrooms are competing with online stimuli, social media (yes, even in elementary school), video games, and television when it comes to intriguing, inspiring lessons that hold our students’ attention.
-Fortunately, you can succeed at teaching students engagement strategies by incorporating picture books, games, and making connections.
+Fortunately, you can succeed at strategies to increase students engagement by incorporating picture books, games, and making connections.

-Increase Student Engagement by Teaching Writing Through Picture Books and Mentor Texts
+Strategies to Increase Student Engagement: Writing Through Picture Books and Mentor Texts

 When it comes to teaching writing, I love to bring out the picture books!
 I have a few favorites I always go back to!
 Lilly’s attitude towards her new little brother makes Julius, the Baby of the World the perfect book to teach voice.
 Jane Yolen, author of the popular How do Dinosaurs. . . series writes a compelling picture book called Owl Moon that allows teachers to introduce scene and setting a father and daughter explore the cold outdoors in search of a hooting bird.
 My Rotten Redheaded Older Brother is a text that will help your your students incorporate emotion into their own writing as Patricia narrates her love-hate relationship with her older brother, Richard.
 Unlike chapter books, picture books allow text to be accessible to students at all reading levels and engage readers with gorgeous illustrations.
 I love using picture books to hook my students before learning or reviewing a writing concept!

 Try out some ready-made mentor text activities that relate to these texts and more.
 Your students will be engaged when they learn about writing traits and reinforce grammar and convention skills with these fun activities.

 Strategies to Increase Student Engagement: Starting an Escape Room in Your Classroom